tjvantoll/articles/airbnb/article.md

 ## Lists

-A whole lot of mobile apps are nothing more than glorified lists—Facebook, Twitter, etc. The list is a cornerstone of a mobile app development framework, and it’s something that has caused problems for React Native from the beginning.
+A whole lot of mobile apps are nothing more than glorified lists—think Facebook, Twitter, etc. The list is a cornerstone of a mobile app development framework, and it’s something that has caused problems for React Native from the beginning.

 > “[Long Lists] React Native has made some progress in this area with libraries like FlatList.
 However, they are nowhere near the maturity and flexibility of RecyclerView on Android or UICollectionView on iOS.
 Many of the limitations are difficult to overcome because of the threading.
 Adapter data can’t be accessed synchronously so it is possible to see views flash in as they get asynchronously rendered while scrolling quickly.
 Text also can’t be measured synchronously so iOS can’t make certain optimizations with pre-computed cell heights.”

 The key thing Airbnb mentions here is “threading”.
 React Native famously uses a [multi-threaded architecture](https://www.facebook.com/notes/andy-street/react-native-scheduling/10153916310914590/) where JavaScript and the user interface run on separate threads.
 While this has some definite advantages, mostly that JavaScript processing does not interfere with UI rendering, there are some tradeoffs as well.

-Take `RecyclerView` on Android or `UICollectionView` on iOS.
+Take the `RecyclerView` or `UICollectionView` APIs that Airbnb mentions.
 These are extremely powerful built-in native APIs for building memory-efficient lists that asynchronously render rows as the user scrolls.
 However, React Native cannot use these APIs because the native components (`RecyclerView` or `UICollectionView`) cannot asynchronously access data stored in JavaScript—they’re on different threads.
 As Airbnb noted, React Native has thrown a lot of engineering muscle at solving this problem, and their [newer APIs like `FlatList`](https://facebook.github.io/react-native/docs/flatlist.html) are quite good, but it’s hard to build a custom solution that can compare with the built-in native controls.

 In NativeScript we use a [single threaded model](https://developer.telerik.com/featured/benefits-single-threading-model-nativescript/), as it’s what allows us to provide fast access to the native APIs that we discussed earlier.
 This means that we’re not subject to the same restrictions as React Native, and that we can absolutely leverage native APIs like `RecyclerView` and `UICollectionView`.
-To give you a sense of what that looks like, here’s what a sample NativeScript app looks like if I just casually toss 50,000 items into a list.
+To give you a sense of what that looks like, the image below shows what happens if I just casually toss 50,000 items into a NativeScript list.
 It’s worth noting that what I’m showing here is not the power of NativeScript; it’s the power of the built-in native controls.

 ![](scrolling.gif)

-> **NOTE**: You Check out the above app’s source and run it for yourself in [NativeScript Playground](https://play.nativescript.org/?template=play-js&id=ieaS3B).
+> **NOTE**: You can check out the above app’s source and run it for yourself in [NativeScript Playground](https://play.nativescript.org/?template=play-js&id=ieaS3B).

-Now, there are downsides of using a single-threaded architecture like NativeScript does.
-If you try to run very processor-intensive JavaScript in your NativeScript app you could cause jank in your UI.
+The one thing that you need to be aware of in NativeScript is that very processor-intensive JavaScript does have the potential to cause jank in your UI.

 Two things though.
-First, NativeScript does offer [APIs for offloading these processor-heavy tasks](https://docs.nativescript.org/core-concepts/multithreading-model) when you do hit them.
+First, NativeScript does offer [APIs for offloading these CPU-heavy tasks](https://docs.nativescript.org/core-concepts/multithreading-model) when you do hit them.
 And second, NativeScript’s architecture is consistent with “raw” native apps you write with Swift or Objective-C on iOS, or Java on Android.
 By default, native code runs on the same thread as native UI, so CPU-intensive operations in native code can also degrade app performance and cause dropped frames.

-Furthermore, React Native must see some benefits in being able to make synchronous calls from JavaScript to native, as they recently announced that they’re [redesigning React Native’s threading model](https://facebook.github.io/react-native/blog/2018/06/14/state-of-react-native-2018) to allow for this exact use case that NativeScript does by default.
+Furthermore, React Native must see some benefits in being able to make synchronous calls from JavaScript to native, as the React Native team recently announced that they’re [redesigning their threading model](https://facebook.github.io/react-native/blog/2018/06/14/state-of-react-native-2018) to allow for this exact use case that NativeScript does by default.
 Once implemented, it’s possible that React Native should be able to close the gap when it comes to list performance.

 While on the topic of performance, let’s move on to one thing that you might not realize has a huge impact on the performance of JavaScript-driven native apps—JavaScript virtual machines.